eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 In its default implementation, the outline view shows the containment hierarchy of your model.
 This should be sufficient in most cases.
 If you want to adjust the structure of the outline, i.e. by omitting a certain kind of node or by introducing additional nodes, you can customize the outline by implementing your own [IOutlineTreeProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/IOutlineTreeProvider.java).

 If your workflow defines the [OutlineTreeProviderFragment2]({{site.src.xtext_core}}/org.eclipse.xtext.xtext.generator/src/org/eclipse/xtext/xtext/generator/ui/outline/OutlineTreeProviderFragment2.xtend), Xtext generates a stub for your own [IOutlineTreeProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/IOutlineTreeProvider.java) that allows you to customize every aspect of the outline by inheriting the powerful customization methods of [DefaultOutlineTreeProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/impl/DefaultOutlineTreeProvider.java).
-The following sections show how to do fill this stub with life.
+The following sections show how to fill this stub with life.

 ### Influencing the outline structure

-Each node the outline tree is an instance of [IOutlineNode]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/IOutlineNode.java).
+Each node in the outline tree is an instance of [IOutlineNode]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/IOutlineNode.java).
 The outline tree is always rooted in a [DocumentRootNode]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/impl/DocumentRootNode.java).
 This node is automatically created for you.
 Its children are the root nodes in the displayed view.

 An [EObjectNode]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/impl/EObjectNode.java) represents a model element.
 By default, Xtext creates an [EObjectNode]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/impl/EObjectNode.java) for each model element in the node of its container.
 Nodes are created by calling the method `createNode(parentNode, modelElement)` which delegates to `createEObjectNode(..)` if not specified differently.